 The second major source of human capital formation is the Health sector.
 A person who is unwell will absolutely influence productivity.
 Few health-related investments are, providing clean and safe drinking water and therapeutic medicines, etc.

-To increase the labour productivity many companies provide on-job training.
+To increase the labour productivity, many companies provide on-job training.
 This source of income is expensive, and companies bear huge expenses for providing on-job training.
-Example n-house training, training under a skilled supervisor, and off-campus training.
+Example: in-house training, training under a skilled supervisor, and off-campus training.

 Investment in Information- All the detailed information